What will I Iearn on the programme?

 • Bachelor's thesis with seminar

-The bachelor’s study programme in Mathematical Finance comprises 12 modules with sub-modules which partly build on each other.
+The bachelor’s study programme in Mathematical Finance comprises 14 compulsory areas which include modules partly building on each other.
 All modules include assessments throughout the course of the programme.
 You can see from the plan of study when you should complete the respective courses.
 The contents of the individual courses are described in the module guide.

 Important!